slavrd/terraform-terratest-example/README.md

 # Terratest-GitHub Actions example

-A simple example of [terrstest](https://github.com/gruntwork-io/terratest) usage.
+An example of [terrstest](https://github.com/gruntwork-io/terratest) usage.
 Contains a simple terraform code and a Golang test that leverages the `terratest` terraform module to test the TF configuration.

 ## Local usage